boistud/StyleArtGan/readme.md

 # Resources

-The dataset is obtained from the Wiki-Art https://www.wikiart.org/ containing art work based on styles, genres, and media.
+The dataset is obtained from the Wiki-Art https://www.wikiart.org/ containing art work based on styles, genres, and texture.

 # System Requirements